 Tyres on the same axle must have a number of certain common fundamental characteristics.
-This means the same size, same carcass type (mixed steel ply, fabric radial ply, bias/cross ply, run-flat) and same tread pattern type (mixed asymmetric, directional, normal highway etc)
+This means the same size, and same tread pattern type (mixed asymmetric, directional, normal highway etc).
+All tyres on the vehicle must be of the same carcass type for example mixed steel ply, fabric radial ply, bias/cross ply, run-flat.

 If you have asymmetric tyres, they have to be fitted correctly.
 That is, the ‘inside’ tyre wall has to face inwards.
 It’s a similar story with directional tyres.
 They cannot be fitted contrary to its correct direction of rotation.